 Paid Critiques – Literary fiction, Christian living, memoir, narrative nonfiction, women’s topics.

 Interested in Representing – Well-researched nonfiction books in the areas of Christian living, spiritual transformation, devotion and worship, and women’s topics including motherhood, relationships and marriage, work-life balance, and calling.
-She is open to fiction if it is well written and has a strong voice, and memoirs that connect with the reader to meet a felt need.
+Other nonfiction from chart: Academic, Bible studies, biographies, culture & contemporary issues, health, and prayer.
+She is open to fiction if it is well written and has a strong voice (contemporary, historical, literary noted on chart).
+Memoirs that connect with the reader to meet a felt need.

 Sarah Joy Freese